-This edition of our Handbook includes new interpretations based on our continued practical experience with entities applying Subtopic 205-40.
-New guidance added in this edition is identified with \\ and is highlighted in the Index of changes.
+This edition of our Handbook includes new and updated interpretations based on our continued practical experience with entities applying Subtopic 205-40.
+New questions and examples are identified with and items that have been significantly updated or revised are identified with #.
+The Index of changes identifies all significant changes.